browserengineering/book/book/glossary.md

 : A parameter on an element indicating some information, such as the source of an image or the URL of a style sheet.

+HTML tree

+: The tree created from parsing HTML.
+Also sometimes called the DOM.

 Iframe

 : A way of embedding one document within another.
 A